Multipartite entanglement and quantum error identification in $D$-dimensional cluster states: Benchmarking errors using the cluster state

 In addition to the slopes, we can see that the curves in Fig.~\ref{noise_error}(a) are shifted differently from the origin.
 We associate this shift with state-preparation and measurement (SPAM) errors that occur while preparing the cluster state and measuring the stabilizers.
 These errors occur with a probability that does not depend on the delay time and correspond to a vertical shift of the error curves.
 Let us denote this readout error as $R_i$ for the i'th qubit and assume that it has probability $p_i =p \ll 1$.
 As a result of this error, the pattern 00100 occurs either as a result of a $Z_3$ error or a $R_3$ error.
 In contrast, $X$ and $Y$ error patterns may be created and equivocally detected as a result of two or three $R_i$ errors, respectively, which have a smaller probability, $p^3 \ll p^2 \ll p$.
 Thus $Z$ errors occur more frequently due to SPAM errors, in agreement with the observed result.
 To support this error model, we consider a transformed cluster state with $X \leftrightarrow Z $, with stabilizers of the form $XZX$.
 This state can be prepared by simply applying an additional layer of Hadamard gates before and after the delay.
 In this case, the error $Z_3$ has syndrome 01010, which can be mistakenly generated by two readout errors.
 On the other hand, the $X_3$ error has syndrome $00100$ and can occur due to a single $R_3$ readout error.
 In Fig.~\ref{noise_error}(b) we present the results from the transformed protocol.
-We notice that the $X$ error probability is now shifted by approximately the same amount as the $Z$ error of Fig.~\ref{noise_error}(a), and vice-versa.
+When normalizing the readout-errors on the middle qubit (The readout error in Fig.~\ref{noise_error}(a) is approximately twice that in Fig.~\ref{noise_error}(b), see Appendix.~\ref{app:q_params}), we notice that the $X$ error probability is now shifted by approximately the same amount as the $Z$ error of Fig.~\ref{noise_error}(a), and vice-versa.
 In contrast, we find that the slopes of the errors in the original and transformed circuits are comparable.
 This finding confirms our hypothesis that the shift of the curves are associated with SPAM errors, while the slopes are due to processes that occur during the waiting time.

 The corresponding results for the real IBM quantum computer {\it ibmq\_manila} are shown in Figs.~\ref{noise_error}(c,d).
 The observed slopes are higher than in the simulator, indicating that qiskit simulators underestimate the noise in the hardware.
 For example, the simulator does not take into account the crosstalk between neighboring qubits \cite{Qiskit}, which negatively affects the evolution of entangled states.
 From the slopes we estimate \be T_1 \approx \left( \frac{dp_{X,Y}}{d t} \right)^{-1}\approx 100 {\rm{\mu}sec},~~ T_2 \approx \left( \frac{dp_Z}{d t} \right)^{-1} \approx 30 {\rm{\mu}sec}. \ee We emphasize that while typically longitudinal $(T_1)$ and transversal ($T_2$) error rates are measured using separate experiments, our quantum error detection approach based on $m-$uniform states involves a single experiment.
 Performing this error analysis in longer chains, may allow one to quickly find the qubits with the smallest error rates and improve the computational fidelity.